DistributedObjectProtocol/web/docs/guide/javascript/computed-values.md

 Computed values are values that can be derived from the existing state or other computed values.
 Conceptually, they are very similar to formulas in spreadsheets.

-In our ToDo app we have a property called `completedCount` that we manually have to update every time we compconste a todo.
+In our ToDo app we have a property called `completedCount` that we manually have to update every time we complete a todo.

 const's turn that property into a computed value:
 ```js